jax-ml/jax/docs/201/shard-map.md

 DP case the loss function needs to sum the local losses to compute the total loss.

-There's one other ingredient we need: we don't want to store the fully gathered parameters from the forward pass for use on the backward pass.
+There's one other ingredient we need: we don't want to store the fully gathered parameters from the forward pass for use on the backward pass, since then every device would end up holding all the parameters after all.
 Instead, we want to gather them again on the backward pass.
-We can express that by using `jax.remat` with a custom policy (see {ref}`jax-301-remat`), or a `custom_vjp`, though XLA typically does that rematerialization automatically.
+We can express that by applying `jax.remat` to each layer (see {ref}`jax-301-remat`).
+The backward pass then recomputes what it needs from the layer's inputs, which here are the parameter shards: it re-gathers the full parameters, but doesn't redo the matrix multiplication, since the backward pass doesn't need the layer's output.
+(For a more explicit version that saves the shards and re-gathers them by hand, see {ref}`jax-301-fsdp-vjp`.)

 This general [FSDP
 approach](https://engineering.fb.com/2021/07/15/open-source/fsdp/) is similar